 Roughly fifty percent of professionals have used the same password for five years or longer.

 What can you do about it?
 The solution

-If your workers create passwords like -‘123456’ or ‘qwerty,’ stop doing this instant.
-These are the common weakest passwords of all in the world, which every hacker can crack and attack them.
+If your employees use “123456” or “qwerty,” stop this instant.
+These are the most common weak passwords in the world, and any hacker will be able to break them.

 Never Rely on Systems Which are Insecure

 The Internet is flooded with Cloud based document management offers, some lower than others.
 As a matter of fact, there are two important considerations that need to be made when choosing a security program: the downside of placing your physical documents in the cloud and how experienced you want the company to be.

 A large number of data breaches are inconsequential due to the high level of protection that companies provide.

 Document management is important for any company but becomes crucial when dealing with a vast amount of information.